Q: What is the commitment if we join The Safari Program?

 Q: My child is new to The Safari and didn’t start in Junior Level 1.
 Will they be behind?

 A: No. The beginning of every level of The Safari features a recap of the previous learning.
 Students joining the program at later levels are provided with the stories and relevant materials from past lessons to help them understand the storyline that runs through the program and to ensure they fully understand the Program’s theoretical concepts.
-As The Safari is a digital program, these materials are easily provided and there is no need, and no cost, to purchase any additional materials.
 If, during the assessment by the Studio’s Safari Guide, it is noted that additional lessons may be beneficial for the student’s progress, this option will be discussed with the parents at that time.

 Q: Will my child learn as much in The Safari as in other programs?